Bill Spadea: 2012 New Jersey State Assembly campaign

 In 2012, Spadea ran for the state legislature, running for the 16th District's Assembly seat that was vacant after the death of Assemblyman Peter J. Biondi.
 In the convention to appoint a replacement, he lost by a three to one margin, earning 52 votes, behind Readington Township Committeewoman Donna Simon with 155 votes.
 Spadea lost his own hometown of Princeton.

-Spadea failed to top 40% of the vote in his first two political campaigns.
+Spadea failed to top 40% of the vote in his first two political campaigns - a trend that would continue in his third campaign.

 Political organizations

 Spadea has also started a political action committee called Elect Common Sense, which was announced in 2023.
 Along with this, he has created an independent expenditure organization named Common Sense Wins, and a nonprofit called the Common Sense Club, in support of conservative policies and "common sense" Republican candidates.
-Spadea's leadership of the Common Sense Club has been criticized, as the organization contributed less than one percent of the money it raised to support candidates.
+Spadea's leadership of the Common Sense Club has been criticized, as the organization contributed less than one percent of the money it raised to support candidates, instead funneling hundreds of thousands into paying Spadea and the consultants who would work on his campaign for governor.

 2025 New Jersey Governor campaign

 Spadea hinted that he would seek the 2025 GOP nomination for NJ Governor in late 2022, and announced in June 2024 that he is running.
 Spadea debated three other leading candidates in the Republican primary for the gubernatorial race on February 4, 2025.
 Spadea fought with candidate Jack Ciatterelli over their support for Donald Trump, with both men accusing the other of inconsistent or insufficient support.
-Ciatterelli gained Trump's endorsement later in the race, and he eventually won the Republican primary on June 10th.
-Spadea came in second with about 22% of the vote.
+Ciatterelli gained Trump's endorsement later in the race, and he eventually won the Republican primary on June 10.
+Spadea lost to Ciattarelli, winning about 22% of the vote - continuing his streak of failing to receiving 40% in his elections for office.

 Broadcasting

 Beginning in December 2015, Spadea has been the morning drive time host on New Jersey 101.5 (WKXW), replacing long time morning personality Jim Gearhart, while continuing to host the Chasing News television show until its end in 2020.
-He left the show to run for Governor of New Jersey in January of 2025.
-The station announced that Spadea will return to the morning show on Tuesday, September 2nd, 2025.
+He left the show to run for Governor of New Jersey in January 2025, and returned to the airwaves that September, after losing the 2025 Republican primary.
+The station announced that Spadea will return to the morning show on Tuesday, September 2, 2025.